 - Use a Flat Tool

 Unfortunately, some towel bars don’t come apart that easily.
-If the wall mount is one piece, you will probably have to use a tool with a flat edge to get underneath the part to disconnect it from the wall mount
+If the wall mount is one piece, you will probably have to use a tool with a flat edge to get underneath the part to disconnect it from the wall mount.
+If a flat head screwdriver doesn’t work, something like this pry bar should do the trick.

 More than likely if it’s one piece, there’s a clip-like mechanism holding it onto the wall.
 Take your tool, and place it at the bottom of the part- preferably behind the part if you can.
 Then push upwards.
 Again this might take some strength, but it should come off.